Chapelside Primary School,

 Information and application forms for free school meals may be obtained from schools, first stop shops and Municipal Buildings, Coatbridge.

 Parents are entitled to receive a clothing grant if they are in receipt of any of the following benefits: Income Support, Job Seekers Allowance (income based), Employment & Support Allowance (income related), Universal Credit, housing benefit, council tax rebate.

 Only primary school children who receive free school meals are entitled to free milk.
 Milk may however be available for purchase in the school during morning interval and at lunchtime.

-The council has a policy of providing free transport to all primary pupils who live more than one mile from their local school by the shortest suitable walking route.
+The council has a policy of providing free transport to all primary pupils who live more than one mile from their catchment school by the shortest suitable walking route.
 This policy is more generous than the law requires.
-This means that the provision of transport could be reviewed at any time.
-Parents who consider they are eligible should obtain an application form from the school or from Learning and Leisure Services.
+This provision may be reviewed at any time.
+Parents/carers who consider they are eligible should obtain an application form from the school or from Education and Families.
 These forms should be completed and returned before the end of February for those pupils beginning school in August to enable the appropriate arrangements to be made.

 Applications may be submitted at any time throughout the year but may be subject to delay whilst arrangements are made.

 There is discretion in certain circumstances to grant privilege transport for pupils to travel in transport provided by the authority, where spare places are available and no additional costs are incurred.